 The debate that we face: 'When do you know when you've got your cyber security wrong?
 A relatively easy one to answer, however, 'When do you know when you have got your cyber security controls right?'
 A more difficult question to answer by far.
 This post explores a new approach and method to quantifying risk.

-Risk Management and Mitigation is one of the hardest and coincidentally one of the most expensive on-going activities undertaken in an enterprise as you try to prevent any cyber security risks.
+Risk Management and Mitigation is one of the hardest and coincidentally one of the most expensive ongoing activities undertaken in an enterprise as you try to prevent any cyber security risks.

-It becomes further complicated when it's combined with the development of new digital channel offerings and innovation within your business.
+It becomes further complicated when combined with the development of new digital channel offerings and innovation within your business.
 Enterprises typically spend vast sums of money to get an understanding of their threat landscape and despite their best efforts are usually behind the 8 ball when it comes to both quantifying and subsequently prioritising risks to be mitigated via control mechanisms.

 Maturity based approaches

-Maturity assessment approaches have been used as the the main driving force to manage cyber-risk and still appear to be the norm today.
+Maturity assessment approaches have been used as the main driving force to manage cyber risk and still appear to be the norm today.
 Businesses try to achieve a level of maturity by building on certain defined capabilities to meet framework requirements such as building out Multi-Factor authentication for all of the organisation to reduce identity theft or deploying monitoring and control capabilities such as Cloud Access Security Broker (CASB) or Data Loss Prevention (DLP) tools to protect company data from ex-filtration methods.

 As businesses organically grow, new technologies are piled on, new solutions are built and the complexity of the environment grows exponentially.
 This has the unfortunate side effect of putting more strain on the controls and monitoring tools that were deployed to the organisation resulting in increased cost and a subsequent drop in effectiveness.
-The end result is the necessity for more risk spend in an effort to add additional controls whilst trying to maintain flexibility to the point of fault.
-Organisations then start monitoring everything without much thought around which high risk assets they should be paying more attention to.
+The result is the necessity for more risk spend in an effort to add additional controls whilst trying to maintain flexibility to the point of fault.
+Organisations then start monitoring everything without much thought around which high-risk assets they should be paying more attention to.
 This leads to a perpetual effect of inefficient spending by the Board and most likely an increased risk as security teams are stretched and cyber initiatives and transformation project end dates are missed.

 A Change in approach could be considered

-What if we were to change the strategic approach and specifically focus on reducing enterprise Cyber risk by specifically taking a proactive risk based approach to identifying those risks that pose the greatest threat to the on-going health of a business.
+What if we were to change the strategic approach and specifically focus on reducing enterprise Cyber risk by specifically taking a proactive risk-based approach to identifying those risks that pose the greatest threat to the ongoing health of a business?

-By specifically identifying those risks that are classified as high risk, senior management can aggressively target them to obtain the best return on investment and achieve a reduction in risk within the allocated spend from the Board rather than just focusing on meeting a specific defined framework.
+By specifically identifying those risks that are classified as high risk, senior management can aggressively target them to obtain the best return on investment and achieve a reduction in risk within the allocated spend from the Board rather than just focusing on meeting a specifically defined framework.